 Student Council Representative, ASA and Student Council Website Administrator

-Brian Patchett (JASA article, 2018 Royster Poster Competition Winner, and ASA Student Chapter Social Media Coordinator for BYU) - Nonlinear time reversal focusing of loud impulsive sounds
+Brian Patchett (JASA article and Appl.
+Acoust. article, 2018 Royster Poster Competition Winner, and ASA Student Chapter Social Media Coordinator for BYU) - Nonlinear time reversal focusing of loud impulsive sounds

 Lucas Barnes (2019 ASA Robert Young Award Winner, and BYU Student Research Conf.
 2019 Session Winner) - LEGO museum demonstration of time reversal focusing

 Michael Hogg - High amplitude time reversal in a pipe system